Rittikp88/homzhubb/docs/BranchCreationAndCheckinCheckList.md

 ## Prerequisites :
 ####Story / Task / Bug should be logged in to JIRA.

-1. Go to JIRA ticket and node the ticket ID as <jira-id>
+1. Go to JIRA ticket and note the ticket ID as <jira-id>
 2. feature/<jira-id>-storyname
 3. task/<jira-id>-storyname
 4. bugfix/<jira-id>-storyname
+5. patch/<jira-id>-storyname

 # Code Check in Check List